grayee/ecms/README.md

+# ECMS
-# ecms is the abbreviation of Enterprise cash management system
+ecms is the abbreviation of Enterprise cash management system